jhvst/vertigo/Godeps/_workspace/src/github.com/unrolled/render/README.md

     IsDevelopment: true, // Render will now recompile the templates on every HTML response.
     UnEscapeHTML: true, // Replace ensure '&<>' are output correctly (JSON only).
     StreamingJSON: true, // Streams the JSON response via json.Encoder.
+    RequireBlocks: true, // Return an error if a template is missing a block used in a layout.
+    DisableHTTPErrorRendering: true, // Disables automatic rendering of http.StatusInternalServerError when an error occurs.
 })
 // ...
 ~~~